Introduction

 • follow-up of patients after CEA/CAS

-• patients scheduled for a major surgery; especially cardiac and vascular surgery in extracorporeal circulation (ECC)
+• patients scheduled for major surgery, especially cardiac and vascular surgery involving extracorporeal circulation (ECC)

 • patients with cardiovascular disease and multiple vascular risk factors